Representative families for matroid intersections, with applications to location, packing, and covering problems: Facility location with multiple matroid constraints

-We call $A\uplus C$ a \emph{feasible solution} if it satisfies~\eqref{mdmcc:colored-fac}--\eqref{mdmcc:independent}, not necessarily maximizing~\eqref{mdmccgf}.
-In \mdmcc{}, a facility~\(u\) of color~\(i\) gets profit only from clients in~\(Z(u)\), that is, from clients with color in~\(Z_i\).
+\end{compactdesc} \end{problem} We call $A\uplus C$ a \emph{feasible solution} if it satisfies~\eqref{mdmcc:colored-fac}--\eqref{mdmcc:independent}, not necessarily maximizing~\eqref{mdmccgf}.
+In \mdmcc{}, a facility~\(u\) of color~\(i\) gets profit only from clients in~\(Z(u)\), that is, from clients with a color in~\(Z_i\).
 Moreover, there can be only one facility of color~\(i\) and the clients with a color in~\(Z_i\) are only served by facilities of color~\(i\).
 Thus, the contribution of a facility~\(u\) to the goal function of \mdmcc{} is independent from the contributions of other facilities, which makes \mdmcc{} significantly easier than \mdmc{}.
-We prove the following lemma. \begin{lemma} If \mdmcc{} is solvable in \(t(k+\ell)\)~time, then \mdmc{} is solvable in \(2^{\bigO(r\log r)}(t(2r)+n)\log n\)~time, where \(r\)~is the minimum rank of the client matroids. \end{lemma}
+We prove the following lemma. \begin{lemma} If \mdmcc{} is solvable in \(t(k+\ell)\)~time, then \mdmc{} is solvable in \(2^{\bigO(r\log r)}(t(2r)+n)\log n\)~time, where \(r\)~is the minimum rank of the client matroids. \end{lemma} To prove \cref{lem:turingred}, we will prove that \begin{enumerate}[(a)] \item any feasible solution to \mdmcc{} is a feasible solution with at least the same profit for \mdmc{} and